Scholarships and financial aid

 Some years ago a fund was established in the memory of Professor Steven A. Lewis to provide a $500 award for recognition of outstanding and creative contributions to research in human psychology.
 This annual competition is intended to confer distinction on a graduate student of the Department of Psychology at Wayne State University whose research approaches the high standards of excellence that were the hallmark of Dr. Lewis' own work.

 Eligible manuscripts include both theoretical integrations as well as empirical research studies.
 Preference will be given to work initiated and carried out by the graduate students.
-Included under this rubric are thesis and dissertation researches as well as work conducted independently of degree requirements.
+Included under this rubric are thesis and dissertation research as well as work conducted independently of degree requirements.

 Norine G. Johnson Clinical Psychology Scholarship